Vanilla Marshmallows

 For the Syrup

-2. Meantime, add the remaining 1/4 cup of corn syrup, the sugar, water, and salt to a medium saucepan.
+- Make the simple syrup: Meantime, add the remaining 1/4 cup of corn syrup, the sugar, water, and salt to a medium saucepan.
 Bring to a boil over high heat, stirring occasionally.
+Cover with a lid for 2 minutes, to allow the steam to prevent any sugar on the sides of the pan from crystalizing.
 Cook until mixture reaches 240 degrees on a candy thermometer (soft ball stage) and remove from heat.

 For the Mallowing

-1. With the mixer running on low speed, slowing pour the hot syrup into the mixing bowl.
+- With the mixer running on low speed, slowing pour the hot syrup into the mixing bowl, fitted with the whisk attachment.
 Turn mixer to medium speed and mix for 5 minutes.
-Turn mixer to medium high speed and mix for an additional 5 minutes.
+Turn mixer to high speed and mix for an additional 5 minutes.
 Add the vanilla extract and mix on highest speed for 2 minutes.
+The mixture should be thick and slightly glossy.
+If it’s not thick, keep whisking until it is.
+The mixing bowl should also be cool to the touch when it’s thick enough.
+If using a hand mixer it will take longer.

 Recipe adapted from the book Marshmallow Madness by Shauna Sever